K2MUSE: A human lower-limb multimodal walking dataset spanning task and acquisition variability for rehabilitation robotics: Methods

 \subsubsection{Inter-day difference.}

-This section of the experiment also involved eight participants and was conducted on a separate day.
-It included level-ground walking at speeds of 0.5 m/s, 1.0 m/s, and 1.5 m/s.
-The placements of the electrodes and transducers, as well as the experimental procedure, were consistent with the ideal experimental conditions, except the effects of manual electrode shifts and muscle fatigue.
-Each participant completed a total of 15 trials in the inter-day differences experiment.
-For the eight participants who underwent multiple data collections, the data from the ideal condition of level-ground walking and the initial position data from the electrode shift experiment were also included as part of the inter-day differences data.
+Eight participants completed this experiment, which was conducted on a separate day using the same level-ground walking protocol as under the ideal condition at speeds of 0.5, 1.0, and 1.5 m/s.
+The electrode and sensor placements and the overall procedure were identical to those of the ideal-condition setup, with no electrode-shift or fatigue-induction procedures.
+Each participant completed 15 trials in the inter-day difference experiment.
+For participants who completed multiple sessions, the ideal-condition data and the ``initial position'' recordings from the electrode-shift experiment were also included in the inter-day difference subset.